 She wondered what news they had from their own sources.
 It would have been a simple matter to get up, walk to the door open it and find out.
 But she didn’t, instead, in frustration; she flung the now useless headset down on the tabletop.
 It skidded to a stop against the plate of congealed, stone-cold eggs that had been breakfast.
 Served almost to the minute the intercom system had sounded an alert and everyone had donned gas masks.

 Nine seconds, it was all they had.
 Get it on in less than nine seconds.
 It was the drill.
 Only, this wasn’t a drill.

 That had been several hours ago.
 Several painful long hours ago.
 Time stretched, seconds became as minutes, minutes as hours.
 Now, she felt as if she had just run out of time.
 If she had been religious in any way she might have begun to pray.
 As it was she felt a strange emotion well up from deep inside her, one of desolation, one of loss.

 Peeling off first one, then the other glove, she tugged at the straps of her mask, loosening the pull-ties.
 She lay the mask down in front of her.
 Hands still clutching the vulcanized rubber.
 She knew with a certainty that she couldn’t explain to herself, let alone anyone else, she was never going to need it.

 That she was never going to see the light of day dawning over the conifer forest at shift’s end.
 Or feel the soft caress of a gentle breeze upon her face.
 To breath in the scent of her mother’s cologne or her treasured roses.
 And never again smell that sweet smell of her father’s pipe tobacco of an evening out on the balcony back home.

-The fiery flames of Hell had come looking for her.
-What else could she do?
 Standing tall, she met them head on.
-After all, she had survived one fire, so long ago; maybe this time, she would as well.
+After all, she had survived one fire, so long ago; maybe she could this time round.

 — THE END —